davidebianchi03/codebox/docs/source/guide/workspaces/docker-compose.md

 # Docker Compose
-Codebox enables you to define the structure of a workspace using a standard docker-compose file.
+Codebox supports docker-compose standard to define the structure of a workspace.

 ## Compose file
 While you can use a regular Docker Compose configuration to define your workspace, Codebox provides a set of custom labels that can be added to containers to seamlessly integrate your stack with the Codebox environment.